 Studies have suggested a correlation between the risk of childhood autism spectrum disorder and factors such as dosage, timing, and length of acetaminophen exposure.
 Some studies indicate small doses of Tylenol during pregnancy are safe and do not increase a child’s risk of developing neurological disorders, while larger doses correlate to an increased risk of autism spectrum disorder and ADHD diagnosis.

 Due to these recent revelations, many physicians no longer recommend Tylenol for pain relief during pregnancy.
-Many doctors have instructed pregnant women not to use Tylenol unless it’s essential.
+Many doctors have instructed pregnant women not to use Tylenol unless essential.
 It is difficult to ignore the growing research establishing a link between Tylenol usage and children diagnosed with autism spectrum disorder.
 The potential risks associated with consistent fetal exposure to acetaminophen exposure is impossible to ignore.

 Manufacturers and Retailers of Acetaminophen or Tylenol Failed to Warn of Dangers

 Meanwhile, drugmakers have yet to acknowledge the growing body of research demonstrating the dangers of acetaminophen exposure for fetuses, nor have they warned pregnant people about the risks associated with using acetaminophen products.
 Pharmaceutical companies have not issued any guidance addressing what doses of the drug are safe for consumption during pregnancy.
 Further, the retailers knew full well of the aforementioned risks and failed to disclose such to consumers.
-Retailers such as Rite Aid, Walmart, Walgreens, CVS and Costco have made millions selling generic store brands of acetaminophen let alone the Tylenol they sell.
+Retailers such as Rite Aid, Walmart, Walgreens, CVS, and Costco have made millions selling generic store brands of acetaminophen, let alone the Tylenol they sell.

-Symptoms of Autism Spectrum Disorder
+Understanding Symptoms of Autism Spectrum Disorder

 - difficulty picking up on or interpreting social cues